Past SHATPS Officers

 John Havill was the first recipient of the Skavaril Award (2001), followed by Robert Richardson (2003), James Kraemer (2004), Dr. Gale J. Raymond (2005) and Dr. Peter P. McCann (2006).

 In 2004 and 2005, Guy Marriott, an expert in the area of American and British copyright law, advised our Board on various copyright issues and helped decipher information provided by the U.S. Copyright Office.
-The primary finding was this: an author retains copyright if he or she is not paid for a work and if the author does not transfer the copyright in writing.
-The situation appears to be the same in the United Kingdom and Canada.
+The primary finding was this: An author retains copyright if he or she is not paid for a work and if the author does not transfer the copyright in writing.

-Thus we determined that the copyrights of all articles published in our quarterly and in our anthologies—and the copyrights of all monographs published by our society, including our St. Helena quincentenary monograph—remain with the authors.
-None of the articles, monograph or other works published by our society can be reproduced in print or in electronic form without permission of the author(s) or the legal heir(s) of the deceased author(s).
+Thus we determined that the copyrights of all articles published in our quarterly and in our anthologies—and the copyrights of Ted Cookson’s monograph and our St. Helena quincentenary monograph—remain with the authors.
+None of the articles, monographs or other works (or parts therein) published by our society can be reproduced in print or in electronic form without permission of the author(s) or the legal heir(s) of the deceased author(s).

 Updating the Constitution and Bylaws